If you are new to inventing, I recommend that you do the following things:

 Tip #1: Invent in your own area of expertise or hire someone who does have it

 Inventors that start a business in their area of expertise, in my experience, have been more successful than those that have not.
 Experience brings clarity to understanding the market so much better.
 If you don’t have the expertise, that is fine.
 Partner up with someone who does.

-Tip #2 to protect your idea: Set aside enough funds
+Tip #2: Set aside enough funds

 You can also hire a patent search company to do the basic patent searching steps.
 However, you will have to tell them the unique aspect of your invention.
 Otherwise, they may be looking for the wrong references.
 Also, they won’t interpret the references for you—that would be the unauthorized practice of law.

-Some patent search companies include:
+Here is a Some patent search companies include: